Paraphraser/IOTstackAliases/README.md

 What's the difference?
 I'm glad you asked:

 * `.profile` is called when you `ssh` into your Raspberry Pi but not when you open a terminal session in VNC.
-* `.bashrc` is called when you open a terminal session in VNCbut not when you `ssh`.
+* `.bashrc` is called when you open a terminal session in VNC but not when you `ssh`.

 You might be thinking, "I access my Raspberry Pi using both `ssh` and VNC so that means I should add the *source* statement to both files."
 Well, yes and no. There is a wrinkle.
 The `.profile` that you get by default already sources `.bashrc`, like this: